 The reason for the Study Group noting these inconsistencies is to highlight the fundamental fallibility of any process that relies upon a single, given resource as an authoritative of “list” of country and territory names.
 While ISO3166 provides the most expansive list, it is only published in English and French, whereas UNGEGN resources include all six languages of the UN.

 As a broader observation, the Study Group noted that rigid application of the current range of ICANN policies and procedures could potentially lead to an inconsistent treatment of country and territory names.
-That is, certain representations could be deemed as prohibited as new gTLDs according to the Applicant Guidebook, others could be considered IDNs, and yet others could be prohibited from use as an IDN given current “one language, one Script” provisions of the fast track process.
+That is, certain representations could be deemed as prohibited as new gTLDs according to the Applicant Guidebook, others could be considered IDNs, and yet others could be prohibited from use as an IDNccTLD given current “one per Official/Designated Language/” provisions of the fast track process and future IDN ccTLD policy.

 Furthermore, on aggregate, the assortment of current ICANN policies and procedures, even with relation to an individual country or territory, could cause unclear or inconsistent treatment.
 That is, multiple meaningful representations of the same country could be considered assessed as ccTLDs, IDN ccTLDs, a gTLD, an IDN gTLD, or prohibited for reserve list reasons.